Best Foster Care Resource for Kinship Caregivers with Emergency Placement in NWT

 The Financial Reality That Drives Formal Licensing

 The NWT's Daily Foster Care Rate is community-indexed.
-Rates scale based on the community's cost of living, from $33 per day in Yellowknife to $65 per day in the most remote communities like Sachs Harbour and Ulukhaktok.
+The research table lists rates from $33 per day in Yellowknife to $65 per day in Sachs Harbour.
 On top of the base rate, age-based supplements add $5 to $7 per day, and clothing allowances cover northern gear — parkas, boots, snow pants — that cost significantly more than southern equivalents.

 Here is the financial reality nobody explains at intake: the $65 daily rate in Sachs Harbour sounds generous compared to the $33 rate in Yellowknife.
 It is not.
-The Community Price Index in the most remote NWT communities runs close to 200% of the Yellowknife baseline.
-A gallon of milk that costs $5 in Yellowknife can cost $15 in Inuvik and more in the High Arctic communities.
+The Community Price Index in the most remote NWT communities runs close to 200% of the Yellowknife baseline, so food prices can be substantially higher.
 The $65 rate buys roughly the same basket of groceries as the $33 rate.
 Understanding this before you budget is essential.

 Free Download